 Traveling For NBA Games Is Easier

 Preparation and knowledge of opponents have also come quite a long way from the 1990s.
 There are no more VCRs or videotapes to worry about grabbing.
 Everything is done electronically, and videos on opponents or other preparation material can be viewed from just about anywhere.
 All of this stuff may help the road team level the playing field with home squads, but the change in technology isn’t exactly new.
-This technology has been available for some years.
-Each NBA team hires staff whose sole job is to prepare video and game footage for upcoming opponents.
+Each NBA team hires staff whose sole job is to prepare game footage for upcoming opponents.

 The tech to prepare for opponents on the go, while traveling, didn’t come out of thin air over the last few years.
 Teams have been utilizing this aspect for quite some time.
 Even if the technological additions helped road teams level the playing field, these would be tough to quantify in any meaningful fashion.

 In recent years, the NBA has shifted towards a more perimeter oriented game.
 Teams are shooting more three-pointers than ever before.
 In January 2015, the league saw more three-pointers taken per game than free throws for the first time in history.
 As ESPN points out: “The average NBA game sees 45 3-pointers compared to 44.7 freebies.
 Ten seasons ago, those figures were 32.1 and 53.2 in January, respectively.
 After much headway, teams have finally closed the gap.”

 The refocus on shooting from downtown has brought down the number of free throws as players are looking for open shots around the perimeter.
 This translates into fewer drives to the basket and less foul shots.
 Less contact equals fewer whistles, which takes the game out of the official’s hands to a certain extent.
 As we’ve mentioned in our article regarding referees in relation to betting lines, all sports have some element of referee bias when it comes to the home crowd.